Juraci/temperature-detection/README.md

-# Temperature and Humidity detection with DHT22 sendor
+# Temperature and Humidity detection with DHT22 sensor

+## Goal

+Measure and report Temperature and Humidity